DanielCrema/Auto-Mail-Multi-Target/readme.txt

 }

-Do notice that your e-mail service may ask for security checks and other procedures in order to give access to your script.
+Do notice that your email service may ask for security checks and other procedures in order to give access to your script.